quiris11/Simple-Mobi-Ebook-Server/README.md

 ## License

-Not yet chosen — pick one that fits (e.g. MIT or Apache-2.0) before publishing, and I can generate the `LICENSE` file for you if you tell me which.
+This is free and unencumbered software released into the public domain under [The Unlicense](https://unlicense.org).
+See `LICENSE` for the full text.